workfloworchestrator/example-orchestrator/README.md

-The single dispatch `update()` is defined in a similar way, the only difference is that an additional argument is used to specify the ID of the object in Netbox that needs to be updated.
+The single dispatch `update()` is defined in a similar way, the only difference is that an additional argument is used to specify the ID of the object in NetBox that needs to be updated.

 ```python
 @update.register